 Bonus: The background image emphasizes the idea of breaking free.

 What is the company selling?
-A tool to helps you manage your money.
+A tool to help you manage your money.

 What is the benefit of using it?
 Easily get better at managing your money.